django-cms/django-filer/README-Finder.md

 models inheriting from the `AbstractFileModel` without the need of **django-polymorphic**, and thus a join between two or more tables for each query.

-Multiple root folder are allowed.
-They can be used side by side in the Django admin and are listed in the sidebar.
-For each root folder, a different Django storage can be configured.
-It also is possible to restrict a root folder to a Site and/or to an AdminSite.
+Multiple ambits are allowed, each containg one root folder, one trash folder per user and a list of allowed tags.
+Each ambit must explictly be created using a management command.
+All ambits are displayed in the left sidebar of the Django admin.
+For each ambit, a different Django storage can be configured.
+It also is possible to restrict an ambit to a Site and/or to an AdminSite.

 The Admin interface has also been completely rewritten.
 For instance, there is no more list view for the `FolderModel` and the `FileModel` (or any specialized implementation).
 Instead, there are only details views for each of those models.
 This is much nearer to what a user would expect from a file system.
-Therefore, if a user wants to access the list view of a folder, he is redirected immediately to the detail view of the root folder of the given tenant.
+Therefore, if a user wants to access the list view of a folder, he is redirected immediately to the detail view of the root folder of the given ambit.
 From there, he can traverse the folder tree in the same manner he's used to from his operating system.